TaxFoundation/facts-and-figures/README.md

 In addition to regular corporate income taxes, many states impose other taxes on corporations such as gross receipts taxes and franchise taxes.
 Some states also impose an alternative minimum tax and special rates on financial institutions.
 These are not included here.

-Arkansas assesses a surcharge of 3% of the taxpayer's total liability.
+Arkansas has a "benefit recapture," by which corporations with more than $100,000 of taxable income pay a flat tax of 6.5% on all income, not just on amounts above the benefit threshold.

 Connecticut's rate includes a 20% surtax, which effectively increases the rate from 7.5% to 9%.
 Surtax is required by businesses with at least $100 million annual gross income.